dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 There are also enormous currents around the Channel Islands, but they are not governed by the UK.
 Runner-up regions include the North Sea, from the Thames (London) to the Wash (Kings Lynn).
 The contours show water depths greater than 100 m.
 Tidal data are from Reed’s Nautical Almanac and DTI Atlas of UK Marine Renewable Energy Resources (2004).

-<span class="figurenumber">Table G.8.</span> (a) Tidal power estimates assuming that stream farms are like wind farms.
+<div class='caption'><span class="figurenumber">Table G.8.</span> (a) Tidal power estimates assuming that stream farms are like wind farms.
 The power density is the average power per unit area of sea floor.
 The six regions are indicated in figure G.7.
 N = Neaps.
-S = Springs. (b) For comparison, this table shows the raw incoming power estimated using equation (G.1) (p312).
+S = Springs. (b) For comparison, this table shows the raw incoming power estimated using equation (G.1) (p312).</div>

 *v* (m/s)
 *v* (knots)